IBM/security-verify-reactjs-tutorial/README.md

 ### Summary

 In this tutorial, you added SSO to a React.JS based application with Security Verify.
-You saw how back-end microservices can be protected with Security Verify.
-I hope you found the tutorial useful!
+You have learnt how back-end microservices can be protected with Security Verify.
+Hope you found the tutorial useful!

 If you wish to use `Spring Security` to integrate your Java application with `Security Verify` please refer to the tutorial - [Protect enterprise applications with single sign-on (SSO) and monitor their usage using IBM Security Verify](https://developer.ibm.com/tutorials/protect-applications-sso-ibm-security-verify/).